invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 1. Through the command line interface launched from the invoke.sh / invoke.bat scripts, option [5] to download models.
 2. Through the Model Manager UI with models from the *Tools* section of [www.models.invoke.ai](www.models.invoke.ai).
 To do this, copy the repo ID from the desired model page, and paste it in the Add Model field of the model manager. **Note** Both the IP-Adapter and the Image Encoder must be installed for IP-Adapter to work.
 For example, the [SD 1.5 IP-Adapter](https://models.invoke.ai/InvokeAI/ip_adapter_plus_sd15) and [SD1.5 Image Encoder](https://models.invoke.ai/InvokeAI/ip_adapter_sd_image_encoder) must be installed to use IP-Adapter with SD1.5 based models.
-3. Manually downloading the IP-Adapter and Image Encoder files and placing them in the `ip-adapter` folder of relevant base model folder of Invoke root directory.
+3. **Advanced -- Not recommended ** Manually downloading the IP-Adapter and Image Encoder files - Image Encoder folders shouid be placed in the `models\any\clip_vision` folders.
+IP Adapter Model folders should be placed in the relevant `ip-adapter` folder of relevant base model folder of Invoke root directory.
 For example, for the SDXL IP-Adapter, files should be added to the `model/sdxl/ip_adapter/` folder.

 #### Using IP-Adapter